Associate Professor of Art History and Director of Graduate Studies, Newcomb Art Department

 Professor of International Law

 and LUISS University, Rome

-Professor Francioni’s current research deals with a variety of topics related to the impact of globalisation on international law.
+Professor Francioni’s current research deals with a variety of topics related to the impact of globalization on international law.
 His main fields of interest are the protection of human rights, cultural property and cultural heritage law, and international law and the environment.
 Professor Francioni is currently Professor Emeritus of International Law at the European University Institute in Florence, and Professor of law at LUISS University, Rome.
-Prior to moving to the European University Institute, he was the Director of the International Peace Studies and Jean Monnet Chair in European Law at the Faculty of Law, University of Siena.
+Prior to moving to the European University Institute, he held the chair of international law at the law faculty of the University of Siena where he was also the Director of the International Peace Studies and Jean Monnet Chair in European Law.
 He is legal consultant to UNESCO in matters of cultural property and has represented Italy in many international negotiations on cultural property.
 In 1997-1998 was the President of the UNESCO World Heritage Committee.

 He is General Editor of the Italian Yearbook of International Law, member of the Board of Editors of the European Journal of International Law and of the International Spectator.
 He has been visiting professor at the Columbia Law School (2013), Oxford (1998-2002), Texas (1988-2008), Tulane (1987) and Cornell (1983-1986).